Password (American game show): NBC: 2022

-NBC greenlit a new version of Password from Fremantle with current Tonight Show host Jimmy Fallon as executive producer, on May 17, 2021, during NBCUniversal's upfronts presentation.
+NBC announced a new version of Password from Fremantle with Jimmy Fallon as executive producer, on May 17, 2021, during NBCUniversal's upfronts presentation.
 On January 24, 2022, a casting notice was put out.
 In April 2022, it was reported that Keke Palmer would serve as host, and that the show would premiere in the summer, later specified as August 9.
 The first episode was dedicated to Betty White.
 Each hour-long episode consists of two half-hour matches, each with different pairs of contestants.
+On May 12, 2023, the series was renewed for a second season; however, production was delayed to November 2023 due to Fallon's support of the 2023 Writers Guild of America strike.
+After a holiday special on December 18, 2023, it was announced on January 29, 2024 that the second season would premiere on March 12, 2024.
+On August 27, 2025, the series was renewed for a third season.